sdgilley/content-maintenance/README.md

 Also, when a code file is updated, the document won't reflect the changes until a rebuild of the markdown file is triggered.

-The scripts in this repository help prevent problems and identify necessary document updates:
+The scripts in this repository help prevent problems and identify necessary document updates.

-- Scanning documentation for code references
-- Monitoring pull requests in code repos
-- Providing review guidance for documentation team members
-- Generating reports when referenced code is modified

 ## Documentation